 July-August: Open Tuesday, Wednesday & Thursday 3 pm to 9 pm.
 Closed Monday, Friday and Sunday.
-Summer 2016 closed first two weeks of August.
+Summer 2018 closed July 27 to Aug 12.
 Open during all GigSpace Concerts and Events.

 July & August 2017 Featured Artist – Bridgid McMahon Self taught, I started painting as a means of self expression.
 The anticipation of accomplishment and value as an artist propels me to explore new mediums such as fabric and mirrored glass to incorporate into my paintings.
 Music is my muse.
 The vibrancy of my work dances upon the canvas.
 Blocks of colour, shapes and broken lines weave together to amuse the eyes; the work is more about sensation than any particular meaning.
 With each new piece, I incorporate new materials and textures to increase the depth of my work.
 Passionately connected to each twist and stroke of my palette knife or brush, my stories come to life. “to be abstracted from or extracted from the mind….When I start to paint, I’m going toward an idea, not coming from it.
 I have no idea how I start, no pre-conceived notions.” – Jean Paul Riopelle